-Besides being exposed to the risk of injury, often, construction employees are also exposed to chronic lung diseases, including cancer and asbestosis due to the toxic dust and chemical substances inhalation.
+What's more, besides being exposed to the risk of injury, often, construction employees are also exposed to chronic lung diseases, including cancer and asbestosis due to the toxic dust and chemical substances inhalation.
 Because of this exposure to toxic substances, approximately 50% of construction workers may suffer from hearing loss, neurological damage, but also infertility and chronic pain.

 It turns out that several parties can be held accountable if you've been injured on a construction-related job: